Using data to organise education smarter and more personalised

 Knowledge bank

-The pilot hub Data and AI aims to have a strong, active national network around the topics of data and AI in two years’ time.
+The transformation hub AI and Data aims to have a strong, active national network around the topics of AI and Data in two years’ time.
 Within this network, different communities can share knowledge, collect best practices and translate questions from the sector into concrete products and services.
-The team of the pilot hub will actively connect and support existing communities, and develop products and services together with them -and other (market) parties.
+The team of the transformation hub will actively connect and support existing communities, and develop products and services together with them -and other (market) parties.